joh-fischer/pytorch-vision/README.md

 ## Results

-Results of some trainings on CIFAR10.
-Each model is trained with Adam optimizer and batch size of 128.
+Results of some trainings on `CIFAR10`.
+Each model is trained with AdamW optimizer, a batch size of 128, and a learning rate scheduler with linear warmup and cosine schedule.
 Please note, that the reported accuracies are far from what is possible with those models.
-I just train them for a couple of epochs and don't finetune them at all. ;)
+I just trained them for a couple of epochs and didn't finetune them at all. ;)

 |                           Paper                            |          Code           |  Params   | Accuracy |